 first university technology transfer offices—the Wisconsin Alumni

 Steenbock’s on Orchard, on-site restaurant and caterer in the Town Center, is available to provide customized menus to fit your style and your budget including state rate options.
 Their experienced and professional staff coordinates directly with Town Center event staff to ensure your event is successful.
 Menus and catering guide can be found by visiting www.steenbocksonorchard.com.
 For more information contact Lisa Loup at firstname.lastname@example.org or 608.469.2316.

-Dining History at DiscoveryAldo’s Café opened in December 2010 as part of the grand opening for the Wisconsin Institutes for Discovery.
+Dining History at DiscoveryAldo’s Café opened in December 2010 as part of the grand opening for the Discovery Building.
 Steenbock’s on Orchard opened in January 2011.

 Following an open selection process, Discovery Culinary Collaborative, a new venture created by Food Fight, was selected to provide catering services and operate the two dining venues located on the private side of the facility.
-Food Fight operates a group of nearly a dozen other area restaurants including Johnny Delmonico’s Steakhouse, Ocean Grill, Fresco and Monty’s Blue Plate Diner.
-Read the facts about WARF's decision to contract with respected local restaurant group and employer Food Fight Inc. to operate restaurants on the privately owned side of the Wisconsin Institutes for Discovery.
+Food Fight operates a group of nearly a dozen other area restaurants including Johnny Delmonico’s Steakhouse, Fresco and Monty’s Blue Plate Diner.